dkvz/capricartes/README.md

 This was my usual intro giving excuses as to why the code is really weird.

-I use Webpack to bundle my JS files together.
+I use Webpack to bundle my JS files together and SCSS to process styles (mostly because I want to learn SASS).

 A backend would be useful to generate smaller URLs.
 Or I might use a public API to do that in the future.